Digital Kids Today made the industry come to Filmby Aarhus

 The attendees represented the whole industry.
 There were producers, researches, designers, managers and a few students.
 Common to all was a deep interest in what and how to engage children with digital platforms.

 “We use gaming mechanisms, but it is always with focus on our core values.”
 Johanne Bagge said.

 Believe in the best

 The Danish Broadcasting Corporation takes children seriously, and the Swedish company Toca Boca showed that private businesses do as well.
 Toca Boca is a strong player in games for children.
 In Sweden, Toca Boca experiences great support and acknowledgement in an otherwise difficult industry.
-This was amongst what Peter Karlsson, who is a play designer at Toca Buca, told us about at his speak.
+This was amongst what Petter Karlsson, who is a play designer at Toca Buca, told us about at his speak.
 He especially highlighted one of their values, which is an important line of conduct, every day at the office.

 He described how Toca Boca has a high ambition level for diversity.
 Everybody should be able to play a game and interact with products from Toca Boca, without feeling excluded and regardless of background.
 But where is the limit?
 When have you done enough, one of the participants wanted to know.
-Peter Karlsson walked back and forth before answering:
+Petter Karlsson walked back and forth before answering:

 “You can’t do too much.
 But we are only working with diversity in the areas we know about.
 We also make mistakes, and when that happens, you can’t do anything but apologize.
 If it is with good intentions, it’s okay to fail.”

 And that can be difficult.
 Children are as diverse as the whole world’s population – and at the same time they are special because of their physical and mental growth can be on completely different stages.
 At Toca Boca, all new products are tested on children before launch, the Swedish game designer told the crowd.
 Children’s rights in gaming are changing.
 Until now, the multinational social media have gotten away with saying their products are not for children – even though they have millions of users amongst children, it has no consequences.